TheMariday/marimapper/docs/backends/WLED.md

-By default `--backend wled` will use the server address `4.3.2.1`
+# WLED Backend Tutorial

+WLED should work pretty much out of the box, test your backend with `marimapper_check_backend --backend wled`.
+It should cause LED 0 to blink.

-If you want to change the server address, add `--server 1.2.3.4`
+If you need to change the server address, use the `--server` argument

+Once you've checked your WLED setup is talking nicely with marimapper, you can go ahead and start mapping!

-More info can be found [here](https://kno.wled.ge/)
+More info about WLED can be found [here](https://kno.wled.ge/)

+Few, that was a short tutorial.
+Treat yourself to a biscuit for all your hard work!